MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-follow-up.md

 ---
 title: FAQs for meeting follow-up feature in Outlook
-description: This FAQ provides information about the AI technology used in the meeting follow-up feature in Sales app, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
+description: This FAQ provides information about the AI technology used in the meeting follow-up feature in the Sales app, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
   - responsible-ai-faqs